19th Street station (SEPTA): History

 Route 36 replaced Route 37 in the subway surface tunnel on November 6, 1955.

-Routes 10, 11 & 34 were simply rerouted into the new subway portals at 36th & Ludlow Streets (Route 10) and 40th Street & Woodland Avenue (Routes 11 & 34) on October 15, 1955.
+Routes 10, 11 & 34 were simply rerouted into the new subway portals at 36th & Ludlow streets (Route 10) and 40th Street & Woodland Avenue (Routes 11 & 34) on October 15, 1955.

-Modernization

-Turnstiles were constructed on the westbound platform for the SEPTA Key fare collection system.
-As such, fares are paid prior to entering the turnstiles and not on the trolleys themselves as opposed to eastbound where riders must still pay upon entering the trolleys.

 Station layout

 Similar to 22nd Street station, the station has two low-level side platforms with a total of four tracks.
 The two inner tracks are used by Market–Frankford Line trains, which travel express between 15th Street and 30th Street.
+There are SEPTA Key turnstiles on the westbound platform for fare collection, enabling all-door boarding and reducing the time required for fare collection.
+Fares must still be paid at the on-board farebox in the eastbound direction.